TechFusionHQ/tf_form/README.md

 - First, create a `TFForm`

-- Add one of the above five types as children of `TFForm`.
+- Add one of the above form widgets as children of `TFForm`.
 The `TFForm` simply makes it easier to validate all at once.

 - Finally, create a button to validate the form.